 From a choral repertoire spanning five centuries, Musica Sacra performs works both familiar and rare, with a crisp passion that awakens the listener to yearnings and joys, sorrows and delights—all that defines and inspires the best in human lives.

-Since 1959, Musica Sacra has been performing choral music with the highest standards of musical excellence and a sound that has been called "gifted," "breathtaking," and "uncommonly fresh and direct."
-Mary Beekman, Director since 1979, continues to thrill Musica Sacra's singers and audiences with a varied and engaging repertoire.
+Since 1959, Musica Sacra has been performing choral music with the highest standards of musical excellence and a sound that has been called “gifted,” “breathtaking,” “uncommonly fresh and direct,” and “among Boston’s very best.”
+Mary Beekman, Director since 1979, continues to thrill Musica Sacra’s singers and audiences with a varied and engaging repertoire.

-Musica Sacra is a registered 501(c)(3) non-profit organization funded by the generous donations of its supporters and in part by grants from the Massachusetts Cultural Council and by the Inavale Foundation.
+Musica Sacra is a registered 501( c )( 3 ) non-profit organization.
+We are funded by the generous donations of our supporters and in part by grants from the Massachusetts Cultural Council and by the Inavale Foundation.